mlanza/ai-literacy/301/05-text-adventures.md

 For the model to decide *what* to do, *when*, and *how*, it needs the right backdrop.
 It needs what we've called process artifacts, but MCP calls **resources**.

-Resources are the reference frame — the situational awareness — that lets the LLM use tools wisely.
+Resources are the reference frame — the situational awareness — that lets the AI use tools wisely.
 Tools without resources are like gadgets without manuals.
 They might work, but only by accident.

 You've already seen prompts in action.
 But under MCP, prompts themselves are part of the system — treated as first-class objects.
 Which means the three pillars of MCP are: